Patrick-Gourdet/TaxDemo/README.md

 ##### Summary

-This is the authorization levels for an employee given the level determines the privileges
+This is the authorization levels Enumeration for an employee the Level determines the privileges; They are all prime numbers thus can be used in combinations.
+If the hybrids are pairs, we need to add 1 to obtain a unique value specific to the authorization level.
+In odd combinations, the resulting number is also prime, thus requires no further manipulation.

 <a name='T-Auth-Model-AuthModel'></a>
 ## AuthModel `type`